juntossomosmais/django-stomp/README.md

 ## Tests

-In order to execute the tests, first do the following:
+In order to execute tests for ActiveMQ, execute the following:

+    docker-compose up -d broker-activemq

+Or for RabbitMQ:

-    docker-compose up -d
+    docker-compose up -d broker-rabbitmq

-Then:
+Then at last:

     pipenv run tox